ishworgurung/ishworgurung.github.io/_posts/2019-09-24-interesting-links-7.md

 The alternative to `strace(1)` is a little costly - bcc/ebpf that need to be instrumented at compile-time (but bcc/ebpf is extremely powerful!) or *perf* (extremely heavyweight).

-Until next WTF Links, keep testing injecting those faults in your code! :-)
+Until next Interesting links, keep testing injecting those faults in your code! :-)